alexjurkiewicz/pender/README.md

   * 1: Internal plugin error (commit is OKed)
   * Any other return code: Reserved (currently interpreted as plugin error)
 * Plugin stdout & stderr will always be shown.
+* When the pre-commit hook is installed, all plugins in the plugin dir are run with the `install` argument only.
+This is a chance for plugins to make noise about missing dependencies or any other setup they require.
+Info should be output to stdout.

 ## Todo